Common Golf Injuries and How to Avoid Them

 The power behind a golf swing is generated from the feet as they push into the ground.
 Improper stance and poor footwear can lead to injuries in the foot and ankle.
 Strains, sprains, tendonitis, and blisters are common in golfers.
 Adhering to strict form and practicing good technique can prevent these ailments.
 Good footwear that provides traction and proper support for your feet and ankles is also important.

 Whether you are a first-time golfer or a seasoned veteran, most golfers can benefit from a targeted conditioning program that helps them to learn, improve, and maintain good form and technique.
-These foundations can not only reduce your chance of injury but may also shave a few swings off your game.
-If you would like to improve your golf game please contact Alan Barb, DPT, OCS, a Titleist performance specialized therapist (TPI) for a golf performance assessment at Move Better
+These foundations can not only reduce your chance of these common golf injuries and others, but may also shave a few swings off your game.
+If you would like to improve your golf game please contact Alan Barb, DPT, OCS, a Titleist performance specialized therapist (TPI) for a golf performance assessment at Move Better Golf Performance, contact us at 434.817.0980 to schedule an appointment!